 The Goods and Services Tax (GST) has significantly reshaped the tax landscape in India, affecting various sectors, including real estate.
-One critical area of interest is the applicability of GST on rental income from commercial property.
+One critical area of interest is the applicability of GST on commercial property rent.
 Whether you are a landlord or tenant, understanding the GST regulations is essential for compliance and financial planning.
 For landlords seeking financial flexibility, a loan against property by Bajaj Finance can be a valuable resource.
 This article delves into the details of renting commercial property, GST applicability, registration, compliance, and the impact on rental agreements.

 Applicability of GST to rental income